 Hawkeye is Committed to its' Employees.
 Team Hawk Emphasizes Continuing Education and Training in Best Practices for Electrical Construction.

-Upcoming Schedule for Hawkeye In-House Best Practices Training Program, 2015: Schedule Update Pending
+Upcoming Schedule for Hawkeye In-House Best Practices Training Program, Spring of 2016: Schedule Update Pending

 “Since starting in the field as a Apprentice with Hawkeye back in 2001, I have moved up the ranks to Journeyman, then Foreman, and now up into the role of Estimator & Project Manager.
 Along the way, I have taken advantage of a number of courses and supplemental training opportunities offered by Hawkeye.
 Examples include 2005 NEC code update training, a Soares Grounding & Bonding NEC-2008, introduction to basic Motor Controls & Ladder Logic class, and general OJT experience provided by the Company’s experienced Foremen, Superintendent, and Project Managers.
 This training has been instrumental in helping me continue to grow with the company and expand my knowledge of the electrical trade.”